alexfoglia1/test-os/README.md

     ./install.sh

-And copy the "dist" directory inside another envirnoment and then launch grub-mkrescue in the dist folder.
+And copy the "dist" directory inside another envirnoment and then launch grub-mkrescue in the "dist" folder.
 (Useful in case of Cygwin is used : grub-mkrescue is no longer supported).

 ## How to use it

 Create a x86 virtual machine (e.g. VirtualBox, QEMU, VmWare) and assign the test-os.iso as the bootable media of the newly created virtual machine.
-Last generated iso image is available in dist subfolder.
+Last generated iso image is available in "dist" subfolder.